onox/weechat-canberra/README.md

  * `make`

- * Linux (because of the dependency on Canberra)
+ * libcanberra with one of the backends

 ## Installing dependencies on Ubuntu 18.04 LTS

 Install the dependencies using apt:

 ```
-$ sudo apt install gnat-7 gprbuild make
+$ sudo apt install gnat-7 gprbuild make libcanberra-dev libcanberra-pulse
 ```

 and then install Alire.
+For the PulseAudio backend you can install `libcanberra-pulse`.

 ## Installation